Bjorn99/DNA2Protein/README.md

 ## Live Demo

-You can view the live application at [this link](https://dna2protein.onrender.com/  ).
+You can view the live application at [this link](https://dna2protein.onrender.com/  ) (The website is slow to load initially, so please be patient).

 ## Project overview